 The powers of the EU institutions have been laid down by founding treaties negotiated and ratified by member countries.
 In policy areas not covered by the treaties, national governments are free to exercise their own sovereignty.

-Three institutions are responsible for making policy and taking decisions:
+There are 3 institutions responsible for making policy and taking decisions: